-We anticipate the initiation of a Phase 3 program in the fourth quarter of 2022.
-The Phase 3 program is composed of three clinical trials, two pivotal trials and one long-term follow-up.
+We are conducting our Phase 3 program evaluating our COMP360 psilocybin therapy in TRD.
+The Phase 3 program is composed of two pivotal trials, each with a long-term follow-up component.
 The pivotal program design is as follows:

-- Pivotal trial 1 (COMP 005) (n=378): a single dose (25mg) monotherapy compared with placebo.
+- Pivotal trial 1 (COMP005) (n=255): a single dose (25mg) monotherapy compared with placebo.
 This trial is designed to replicate the treatment response seen in the Company's Phase 2b trial (n=233).
-We expect top-line data by the end of 2024. - Pivotal trial 2 (COMP 006) (n= 568): a fixed repeat dose monotherapy using three dose arms: 25mg, 10mg and 1mg.
-This trial is designed to investigate if a second dose can increase treatment responders and/or improve response seen in the Company's Phase 2b trial and explore the potential for a meaningful treatment response from repeat administration of COMP360 10mg.
-We expect top-line data by mid-2025. - The primary endpoint in both pivotal trials is the change from baseline in MADRS total score at Week 6.
+We expect top-line data in summer of 2024. - Pivotal trial 2 (COMP006) (n= 568): a fixed repeat dose monotherapy using three dose arms: 25mg, 10mg and 1mg.
+This trial is designed to investigate whether a second dose can increase treatment responders and/or improve responses observed in our Phase 2b trial and explore the potential for a meaningful treatment response from repeat administration of COMP360 10mg.
+We expect top-line data by mid-2025.

+The primary endpoint in both pivotal trials is the change from baseline in the Montgomery-Åsberg Depression Rating Scale (MADRS) total score at week 6.